 Ben & Jerry's Catering Services in Illegal Settlements.

 The Israeli franchise is still apparently willing to send 'party carts' to Israeli settlements - we were led to believe last year that this practice had been stopped.
 Recently, an Israeli-Jewish activist emailed the factory and requested such catering services in the illegal settlement called Har Adar (Giv’at HaRadar).
 A company employee got back to the activist with a price offer, and without any indication that this transaction would be a problem.

 Purchasing Equipment from a Factory in Illegally Occupied Territory.

-, involving equipment purchases from that company’s facilities in the occupied (Syrian) Golan Heights where Israel’s settlements and industrial zones are a violation of international law.
+Israeli BDS activists have informed us of a business relationship between the Ben & Jerry's Israeli franchise and Beth-Al Machinery, Ltd., involving equipment purchases from that company’s facilities in the occupied (Syrian) Golan Heights where Israel’s settlements and industrial zones are a violation of international law.

 In an email from Rob Michalak (Director of Global Social Mission) on April 18, 2014 the company refused to respond to these new allegations.

 Since March 2013, over 1700 emails were sent to Ben & Jerry's CEO Jostein Solheim appealing to the company to end its complicity in the occupation.
 Over 230 people wrote a personalized appeal.

 Dozens of volunteers took part in Free Cone Day leafleting at 26 Ben & Jerry's locations across the US.